arianizadi/ReverseEngineering/CrackMe-1/README.md

 ### Closing Remarks

 > Thank you for reading and following me on this journey!
 You will see more write ups from me soon!
-Something I want to leave here so we can come back and look in future endeavors is the levels of patching, by **The King of R4ndom**!
+Something I want to leave here so we can come back and look in future endeavors is the levels of patching, by **The Legend of R4ndom**!
 There are **4** Levels of patching.

 1. LAME - Localized Assembly Manipulation and Enhancing
 2. NOOB - Not Only Obvious Breakpoints